Recycling and bulk trash service

-Tan garbage bins will continue to be emptied weekly.
+Tan garbage bins are emptied weekly.

 The maps divide each collection day into a red zone and a blue zone.
 The calendar shows which weeks in each zone that bulk trash will be picked up and which weeks recyclables will be collected.
-The map, the calendar and lists of recyclable items and accepted bulk items will be inserted into customers’ March water bills.

 Bulk items include furniture, appliances, mattresses, barbecue grills without propane tanks, toilets, carpeting, fencing, wooden pallets, bags of yard waste, and brush and limbs cut and bundled in lengths of no more than 4 feet.